Rihanna Takes You Inside Her New Fashion Brand With LVMH

 "I didn't even know that until months into our relationship, when Jahleel [Weaver] brought it to my attention.
 And I'm like, 'Are you sure about that?
 Did you do your research?
 'Cause I don't wanna state a claim that's [expletive]."
 Because I still couldn't believe it.
 It made me feel proud," she said in a newly published interview with T, The New York Times Style Magazine.

-The luxury fashion brand, named Fenty to differentiate from Rihanna, the singer, and announced earlier this month, is to include ready-to-wear, shoes and accessories and is slated to debut on May 22.
+The luxury fashion brand, named Fenty to differentiate from Rihanna, the singer, and announced earlier this month, is to include ready-to-wear, shoes and accessories and is slated to debut this month.
 Fortunately for excited fans, the performer modeled a few of her upcoming styles as she dished to the magazine on what to expect from the inventive brand, including its expansive range of sizes and release schedule.

 Likened to the release of singles from an album, the brand will drop new clothing items monthly to its website.
 "People are always looking for the thing that hasn't made it online yet.
 And as a consumer, I hate seeing something on the runway and then having to wait six months for it.
 I had to wait all that time to get it, do I even…[love it anymore?]...With this, you see it, you love it, you can have it," she told the magazine.
 "I want to be as disruptive as possible.
 The brand is not traditional.
 There is no runway show.
 It's a new way of doing things because I believe that this is where fashion is going to go eventually."